 Robinhood allows you to invest in over 5,000 stocks listed in U.S. Exchanges and over 250 international stocks.
 All of this is available online as well as from the free mobile app.

-Of course to trade options with Robinhood, you will need to have a Robinhood account first.
+Of course to trade options with Robinhood, you will need to create a Robinhood account first.

 This is a painless process that you can complete in just a few minutes through either their mobile or web application.

 In order to begin trading options with Robinhood, you are going to need to have stock trading experience before they actually allow you to start using options.